byeCl0ud/MCSCO-3D/README.md

 ./a.out
 ```
 ## License
-Distributed under the GNU GPL License.
+Published under the GNU GPL License.
 See `LICENSE.txt` for more information.